-Examination Offering: There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date, normally in Autumn.
+Examination Offering: There are two examinations associated with each course: the first examination, termed the First Offering, held immediately after the course and the second examination, termed the Second Offering, held at a later date.

 Deferral of Examination: Where the first examination offering associated with a course is not taken for whatever reason.